-Bryan Adams leads celebrity tributes to Tina Turner who died aged 83
+Mick Jagger leads celebrity tributes to Tina Turner who died aged 83

-Tina Turner death: Bryan Adams leads celebrity tributes to Proud Mary singer
+Tina Turner death: Mick Jagger leads celebrity tributes to Proud Mary singer

 Queen of Rock’n Roll died at 83 after a long illness